 - Beginning in the first year of law school, each Engineering Law Scholar will be assigned a faculty mentor.

-- Students who seek research assistantships in the second or third year of law school are guaranteed such a position.
+- Students who seek research assistantships in the second or third year of law school receive priority consideration for such a position.

 Susan Palmer, Director of Financial Aid and Research Assistantships